volosoft/abp-commercial-docs/en/modules/cms-kit/faq.md

 CMS Kit module admin side adds the following items to the main menu, under the **CMS** menu item:

-**Faqs**: Faq management page.
+**FAQ's**: FAQ management page.

 `CmsKitProAdminMenus` class has the constants for the menu item names.

 ### Pages

-You can list, create, update and delete faqs on the admin side of your solution.
+You can list, create, update and delete FAQ's on the admin side of your solution.

 ![faq-page](../../images/cmskit-module-faq-page.png)
 ![faq-edit-page](../../images/cmskit-module-faq-edit-page.png)